 Manage And Monitor Your Employees

 Effective employee management is another crucial component of running a store.
 To ensure that your customers have a positive shopping experience, your store must be appropriately staffed and employees appropriately trained.
-For a customer, nothing is more frustrating than walking into a store and finding a limited or disinterested staff.
+Nothing is more frustrating for a customer than walking into a store and finding a limited or disinterested staff.
 Let’s say you run a coffee shop.
 You need to identify the roles you need in your coffee shop and the number of shifts you need to fill.
-Assuming that your coffee shop is open from 8 am to 8 pm and that the baristas arrive half an hour early and stay half an hour late each day, that’s 13 hours of work per day and, therefore, 91 hours of work per week.
-If you have two baristas per shift, which is highly recommended, that’s 182 hours per week.
-An employee time tracking for your coffee business will be a must.

-In short, the objective is to ensure that you have enough employees to meet the needs of your clientele but without exceeding your payroll projections.
+In short, the objective is to ensure that you have enough employees to meet the needs of your clientele without exceeding your payroll projections.
 Here are also some tips to help you ensure that your team is working efficiently and has the knowledge it needs to succeed:

 Have a good point of sale software